Switching energy supplier with a smart meter

 You don't need a new in-home display either.
 The in-home display that came with your smart meter should still connect to your smart meter, even if you change supplier or tariff.

 How can you get a smart meter if you don’t already have one?

-Once you've requested your smart meter, and after a reminder of your installation date and time, a trained professional will come round yours to start the installation process itself.
-For more information, watch the video below:
+Once you've requested your smart meter, you will get a reminder of your installation date and time.
+Then, a trained professional will come round to your home to start the installation.
+For more information, read our smart meter installation guide.